halogenandtoast/oath-generators/README.md

 ## Generators

-Currently there are two generators available, but over time more will be added:
+Currently these are the generators available:

 ### Scaffold